fbradyirl/fbradyirl_archive.github.io/_posts/2018-01-19-install-apple-carplay-android-auto-on-your-hyundai-i40-software-upgrade.md

   - firmware upgrade
   - software update
   - ST.VFSDIA.EU.E517.160926
-subtitle: >-
-  Learn how you can install the latest software on your European Hyundai i40 to give you new features
+subtitle: Learn how you can install the latest software on your i40
 date: '2018-01-19'
 ---
 ## DIY Software Update